google/zetasql/docs/json_functions.md

           If the <code>stringify_wide_numbers</code> argument
           is <code>TRUE</code> and the value is outside of the DOUBLE type domain, the value is
           encoded as a string.
-If the value cannot be stored in JSON without loss of precision, the function fails.
+If the value can't be stored in JSON without loss of precision, the function fails.
           Otherwise, the value is encoded as a number.
         </p>
         <p>
-          If the <code>stringify_wide_numbers</code> is not used or is
+          If the <code>stringify_wide_numbers</code> isn't used or is
           <code>FALSE</code>, numeric values outside of the
-          `DOUBLE` type domain are not
+          `DOUBLE` type domain aren't
           encoded as strings, but are stored as JSON numbers.
-If a numerical value cannot be stored in JSON without loss of precision, an error is thrown.
+If a numerical value can't be stored in JSON without loss of precision, an error is thrown.
         </p>
       <td>